AlexBryner/lightningStreamer/README.md

 1. gets a sessionId via apex
 2. subscribes to a push topic or platform event that you set as an attribute
-3. listens for messages, and emits the messages uncensored as a lightning *application* event
+3. listens for messages, and emits the messages uncensored as a lightning standard *application* event
 4. Then your other components listen for that event

 ### Setup